9hub/angular-avatar/README.md

-# Avatar handling for angular projects
+#Avatar handler for angular projects